oyrx/PHBS_MLF_2019_Project/README.md

 #### - Baseline: Logistic Regression and Random Forest

-Starting with two baseline models, a logistic regression with l2 regularization and a random forest model with limited n_estimators, we find that a simple logistic regression is literally “not bad” as an approximately 80% accuracy on the testing set and random forest performs much better, scoring 89%.
+Starting with two baseline models, a logistic regression with l2 regularization and a random forest model with limited n_estimators, we find that a simple logistic regression is literally “not bad” as an approximately 80% accuracy on the testing set and random forest performs much better, scoring at 89%.

-However, random forest is very slow for training even a single model even with this constrained n_estimators.
-Heeding the advice from Jingwei Gao, we decide to learn the applications of two modern boosting framework, XGBoost and LightGBM to accelerate parameter tuning process.
+However, random forest is very slow for training a single model even with highly constrained n_estimators.
+Heeding the advice from Jingwei Gao, we decide to acquaint the application of two modern boosting framework, XGBoost and LightGBM to accelerate parameter tuning process and improve the ability of generalization.

 #### - DART in LightGBM and GBDT in XGBoost

-With the help of scaffolding, those two modules and one customized grid search function, manifold combinations of hyperparameters are efficient tested according to the manuscript in [official docementation](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html#deal-with-over-fitting) in following process:
+With the help of scaffolding, those two modules and one customized grid search function, a lot of combinations of hyperparameters are efficiently tested according to the manuscript in [official docementation](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html#deal-with-over-fitting) in following process:

 - First, experiments were conducted to find a generally optimized parameter dict of num_leaves, min_data_in_leaf and max_depth.